Sridevivaradharajan/Netflix-Recommendation-System/README.md

 This project explores the Netflix Movies and TV Shows dataset, focusing on data analysis, clustering, and developing a content-based recommendation system.

 ## Features
-Exploratory Data Analysis (EDA): Comprehensive summary statistics and visualizations to understand the dataset's characteristics.
+Exploratory Data Analysis (EDA): A comprehensive EDA is performed using univariate, bivariate, and multivariate analysis (UBM) to understand data distribution, relationships between features, and to inform the modeling approach.

-Multivariate Analysis: In-depth analysis of the relationships between multiple features in the dataset.
+Natural Language Processing (NLP): Textual data from show descriptions and other features are processed to create meaningful representations for the recommendation system.

-DBSCAN Clustering: A density-based clustering approach to group similar movies and TV shows.
+Clustering: This project applies multiple clustering algorithms K-Means, Hierarchical, and DBSCAN to group similar movies and TV shows, allowing for a comparison of different clustering methods.

-Content-Based Recommendation System: An adapted system from the original work that provides personalized recommendations based on show content.
+Content-Based Recommendations: An adapted recommendation engine suggests new titles to users based on the content of shows they have previously enjoyed.

 ---

 ## Installation & Usage